Treatment for tuberculosis (TB) usually involves taking antibiotics for several months.

 Preventing the spread of infection

-If you're diagnosed with pulmonary TB, you'll be contagious up to about two to three weeks into your course of treatment.
+If you're diagnosed with pulmonary TB, you'll be contagious up to about 2 to 3 weeks into your course of treatment.

-You won't usually need to be isolated during this time, but it's important to take some basic precautions to stop TB spreading to your family and friends.
+You will not usually need to be isolated during this time, but it's important to take some basic precautions to stop TB spreading to your family and friends.